Troubleshooting coverage CLI issues#

 If you get a

-java.nio.charset.MalformedInputException when running the Codacy Coverage Reporter it means that the coverage report includes a character that is not encoded in UTF-8.
+java.nio.charset.MalformedInputException when running the Codacy Coverage Reporter it means that the coverage report includes a character that's not encoded in UTF-8.
 The invalid character can belong to the file name of one of your source code files, or even a class or method name.

 For maximum compatibility of your coverage reports with the Codacy Coverage Reporter, make sure that your coverage reports use UTF-8 encoding and that they only include UTF-8 characters.